 A talk by Matthew Roberts, organised by People’s Histreh.
 A reassessment of the Luddites in the early nineteenth century.
 People's Histreh recorded the talk and uploaded it to Valentine Yarnspinner’s Youtube channel.

 Strikes, Nukes & Overdue Subscription Fees

 One of our talks, though not held at the Nest, but at the Nottingham Mechanics, the London Anarchist Bookfair and elsewhere.
-It focussed on the wonderful records in Ron's Collection (named after the person who rescued and donated the documents), one of the many different archival collections held at the Sparrow's Nest.
+It focussed on the wonderful records in Ron's Collection (named after the person who rescued and donated the documents), one of the many archival collections held at the Sparrow's Nest.
 Ron's Collection primarily contains internal documents such as letters or conference materials, recording activities of the Anarchist Federation of Britain (AFB), which subsequently became the Syndicalist Workers Federation (SWF).
 This collection was subsequently supplemented when the Solidarity Federation entrusted us with another sizeable archival collection, also containing numerous newspapers and pamphlets which tie in with Ron's Collection.
-Together these collections provide researchers with fascinating opportunities as they contain many unique records documenting the activities of syndicalists and other radicals from Britain and around the world during the period 1944-64.
+These collections provide researchers with fascinating opportunities as they contain many unique records documenting the activities of syndicalists and other radicals from Britain and around the world during the period 1944-64.
 Most of Ron’s Collection is available in our Digital Library.